-All our vehicles including support vans run on recycled waste cooking oil from local restaurants.
+All our vehicles ran on recycled waste cooking oil from local restaurants from 2007-2017.

 The waste oil is collected from chip shops, restaurants and hotels in Brighton & Hove and across Sussex.
 It is then processed in a factory near Eastbourne to make biodiesel, a plant-based alternative to regular mineral diesel.